Marketing your raffle with QR codes

 On business cards and other print materials

-Recurring raffles build a community around them — especially when the jackpots get high.
-If your raffle has “fans”, consider doing a run of branded mugs, magnets, or other merch that hangs around offices, schools, etc.
+• On mugs.
+Recurring raffles build a community around them — especially when jackpots get high.
+If your raffle has “fans”, consider doing a run of branded mugs, magnets, notebooks, or other merch that hangs around offices, schools, and more.

-If the headline turns heads, the QR code will cause scans.
+• On a billboard.
+If the headline turns heads, your QR code will get scans.

 So, how are you raising more funds this year?
-Make sure QR codes are part of your marketing toolkit.
-Now what?
-Go make some posters with our Canva templates complete with QR codes.
-Or if you’re not running a raffle yet, get in touch.
+Go make some posters with our Canva templates — complete with QR codes.
+(And if you're not running a raffle yet, submit your contact info and we'll help you get started:)